linrongbin16/lin.nvim/docs/README.md

 - Naive UI? - File explorer, git status, tabs, icons and most popular colorschemes integrated (again, just like vscode).
 - More efficient editing? - Most popular editing improving plugins embedded, and well cooperated for best user experience and performance.

-When maintaining this config, I always follow the [philosophy](/philosophy.md).

-Check out [features](/features.md) for what it can do, [colorschemes](/colorschemes.md) for pretty colorschemes and icons.
+Check out [features](/features.md) for what it can do, [colorschemes](/colorschemes.md) for pretty colorschemes and icons, [philosophy] I follow when maintaining this config.

 ## Get started